 Consent should explain that intimate HA injections are medical procedures with filler-specific risks.
 Use plain language.
 Cover bruising, swelling, tenderness, asymmetry, nodules, infection, inflammatory reactions, vascular compromise, and the possibility that symptoms may not improve.
 Avoid wording that implies guaranteed sexual function improvement or permanent rejuvenation.

-Procedure planning should also include privacy safeguards, chaperone policy, photography policy if used, and clear staff roles.
-Practices that already perform facial injectables can adapt their governance, but intimate anatomy needs extra attention to dignity, documentation, and escalation.
+Procedure planning should include privacy safeguards, chaperone policy, photography policy if used, and clear staff roles.
+Practices that already perform facial injectables can adapt parts of their governance, but intimate anatomy needs extra attention to dignity, documentation, and escalation.
 Training should cover anatomy, aseptic setup, emergency recognition, and scope boundaries rather than only injection mechanics.

 Expectation setting should remain conservative.
 GSM symptoms can be multifactorial.
 Some patients may need moisturizers, lubricants, pelvic floor therapy, local hormonal therapy when appropriate, dermatology input, or gynecologic evaluation.
 HA should not be framed as a replacement for diagnostic assessment when red flags are present.